pacman82/throttle/Readme.md

 Throttle aims to be easy to operate, well-behaved in edge cases and works without a persistence backend.

-## Warning

-Work in progress.

-* Not yet optimized
-* Unstable interfaces

 ## Features

-* Server builds and runs on Windows, Linux, and OS-X
+* Server builds and runs on Windows, Linux, and OS-X.
-* Python Client available
+* Python Client is available.
+* Fairness (longer waiting peers have priority)
+  * Peers acquiring locks with a large count, won't be starved by lots of others with a small one.
-* Locks expire to prevent leaking semaphore count due to Network errors or client crashes
+* Locks expire to prevent leaking semaphore count due to Network errors or client crashes.
-* Locks can be kept indefinetly by sending heartbeats of the server.
+* Locks can be prolonged indefinetly by sending heartbeats of the server.
-* Fairness
-* Locks with a large count wont get starved by locks with a small count.
-* No persistence backend required
+* No persistence backend is required.
-  * Server recovers state from heartbeats in case of reboot
+  * Server recovers state from heartbeats in case of reboot.

+*Work in progress, interfaces are still unstable.*

 ## Usage